 Cottonwood Grove is an apartment community with 150 total units, of which 30 are rent-restricted affordable to very low- and extremely low-income households.
 The affordability restriction on the affordable units is set to expire in 2033.
 Silver Ridge is a senior housing development for persons 62 years of age or older.
 Of the 100 total units in the development, all are rent restricted to very low- and extremely low- income senior households, making 50 percent or less than the AMI.
 The affordability period for these units is projected to expire in 2029.
 Lexington Square is located just east of Fresno State University.
 All 130 units in the development are rent-restricted affordable to households making 60 percent or less of the AMI and are set to expire in 2029.
-In addition, Sierra Ridge, which has a total of 180 mixed-income units, has 37 affordable units that expired on December 31, 2022 (prior to the start of the planning period); however, the property manager seems to still be charging below market rents.
+In addition, Sierra Ridge, which has a total of 180 mixed-income units, has 37 affordable units that expired on December 31, 2022 (prior to the start of the planning period).
 The City has been in contact with the property managers, and they do not intend to preserve any of the affordable units; therefore, Sierra Ridge was not included in Table 3-19 below.
+The Sierra Ridge project was funded with tax-exempt bonds.
+The City had no formal relationship with the project.
+The project sought funding from the State of California and was regulated by the State of California.
+Clovis was made aware of the expiration of affordability requirements and engaged the ownership of the complex when it was apparent they were not complying with the state noticing and timing requirements.
+The State of California engaged and the proper noticing was conducted with additional time allotted.
+The City also engaged the Fresno Housing Authority in regards to funding strategies to assist impacted occupants.
+Vouchers were discussed but to-date the owner has limited the increase in rent and the impacted occupants have not pursued vouchers, to City staff's knowledge.

-Table 3-20 Table 3-20 Inventory of Assisted Affordable Units, Clovis (2022) Name Address Age Restrictions Affordability Level # of Units # of Affordable units Affordable Units Expiration (At Risk - Y/N) Cottonwood Grove 732 N. Clovis Ave 50% AMI 150 30 2033 (Yes) Coventry Cove 190 N. Coventry 50% AMI 140 28 2059 (No) Hotchkiss Terrace 51 Barstow Ave.
+Table 3-20 Inventory of Assisted Affordable Units, Clovis (2022) Name Address Age Restrictions Affordability Level # of Units # of Affordable units Affordable Units Expiration (At Risk - Y/N) Cottonwood Grove 732 N. Clovis Ave 50% AMI 150 30 2033 (Yes) Coventry Cove 190 N. Coventry 50% AMI 140 28 2059 (No) Hotchkiss Terrace 51 Barstow Ave.
 62+ 50% AMI 74 74 2059 (No) Roseview Terrace 101 Barstow Ave.
 62+ 50% AMI 59 59 2065 (No) Silver Ridge 88 N. Dewitt Ave.
 62+ 80% AMI 100 100 2029 (Yes) The Willows 865 W. Gettysburg 60% AMI 77 77 2060 (No) Lexington Square 1300 Minnewawa 60% AMI 130 130 2029 (Yes) Magnolia Crossing 22, 32, 42 Sierra Ave.
-80% AMI 48 24 2072 (No) Solivita Commons 725 W. Alluvial 60% AMI 60 60 2076 (No) Total 838 582 "At-Risk" Units 260
+80% AMI 48 24 2072 (No) Solivita Commons 725 W. Alluvial 60% AMI 60 60 2076 (No) - Total 838 582 "At-Risk" Units 260